 If crib bumpers are so dangerous, why do so many parents continue to use them?

+While it's true that bumpers were intended to prevent injury, a lot has changed since they first became available.
 Crib bumpers have been around for decades.
-At the time they first came about, a lack of crib safety regulations made them necessary.
+When they were originally produced, a lack of crib safety regulations made them necessary.
 In the 1970s, new regulations mandated a much smaller gap between crib rails, eliminating the serious head and neck injuries that bumpers were designed to prevent.

-While it is still possible for baby to have a run in with the rails, they are unlikely to do so with any real force, making it difficult for them to suffer any significant trauma.
-And while getting a limb caught in between the bars may be frightening for babies and parents alike, broken bones and other serious injuries are extremely rare.
+Although it is still possible for baby to have a run-in with the rails, they are unlikely to do so with any real force, making it difficult for them to suffer any significant trauma.
+And while getting a limb caught in between the bars may frighten your baby, broken bones and other serious injuries are extremely rare.
 It may not be a pleasant experience, but it is, by far, the lesser of two evils.

 Another reason parents continue to buy crib bumpers is the product’s widespread availability.
 After all, if they sell them, they must be safe to use, right?